mlwier99/amicus_brief_bureaucracy/README.md

 2. Scripts/descriptive_stats.do: distribution and summary statistics for individual agencies.
 3. Scripts/dataset_formatting.do: creating, combining, and otherwise preparing final dataset for analysis.
 4. Scripts/formatting.do: formatting of circuit court data
-5. FinalManuscripts/FinalTurnedIn.pdf: created using TexMaker; final draft of paper for MLE course requirements.
-6. FinalManuscripts/Presentation.pdf: created using Beamer; unfinished draft of presentation (final draft to be uploaded later)

 iterations.
 #### Spring 2016